spaghetus/wwebs/README.md

 # wwebs - Willow's Web Server

-wwebs is a CGI-first web server.
+wwebs is a weird (but hopefully not too weird) webserver.

 ## how wwebs works